mycoolfin/the-simsulator/docs/HEADLESS.md

 **Issue**: Simulation completes but no CSV file is created.

 **Solutions**:
-- Verify `-outputDir` path exists and is writable
+- Verify `--outputDir` path exists and is writable
 - Use absolute paths instead of relative paths
 - Check application logs for permission errors